Four steps in persuasive communication at work

 “Effective persuasion becomes a negotiating and learning process through which a persuader leads colleagues to a problem’s shared solution.”
 It is a difficult and time-consuming process.

-Four necessary steps in effective persuasion
+Four necessary steps in persuasive communication at work

 Conger’s research indicated that effective persuasion comprises four distinct and necessary steps: